EricaCherry/CherryMidi2mp3/README.md

 FEATURES (SO FAR)
-1. IT WORKS!!
+1. It does.
-2. you can pick your own soundfont.
+2. you can pick your own soundfont. *great for making n64 covers*
 3. thats pretty much it.
 4. most non default soundfonts sound better with a velocity modifier so this script will also boost the velocity of all the notes for better output.